The Death Penalty and the Right to Self-Representation

 Courts have generally held that defendants can represent themselves however they see fit, regardless of their motivation.
 The issue occasionally arises in capital cases like Hassan’s (except that his occurred in military court, which doesn’t alter the analysis).

 At a death penalty trial, if the jury finds the defendant guilty, the case proceeds to a penalty phase.
-At that point, the prosecution can present aggravating evidence to convince the jury to order the defendant’s execution.
+At that point, the prosecution can present aggravating evidence to convince the jury to find in favor of the defendant’s execution.
 The defense is free to present mitigating evidence to counteract the prosecution’s presentation.
 The case essentially becomes a battle over the value of the defendant’s life.

 The New Jersey Supreme Court, for one, has taken the position that the need for a meaningful determination of a life-or-death sentence should trump the right to self-representation.
 It held that defendants shouldn’t be able to prevent presentation of mitigation evidence, evidence that might save their lives.
 (State v.
 Reddish, 181 N.J.
 553 (2004).)